Tim10022023/InformationRetrievalSystem/Evaluation boolean model/report.md

 - **Query 1:** "swim and water"
 - **Query 2:** "dinner or eating"
+- **Query 3:** "winter or snow"

-The goal of this analysis is to measure the performance of the IR system using these queries, and analyze the results in terms of Precision and Recall.
+The goal of this analysis is to measure the performance of the IR system using these queries and analyze the results in terms of Precision and Recall.

 ---